 In studying these issues, I seek to combine careful, micro-level experimental work with observational data and novel measurement strategies.
 During a combined 14 months of fieldwork in Uganda, Ghana and Kenya, I have used surveys, in-depth interviews, field experiments, and behavioral games to explore when citizens make accountability demands and whether elections serve to relieve or amplify them.
 My experience in the field has also yielded an active methodological research agenda devoted to clarifying the promise and limitations of experimental and quasi-experimental research designs.
 This includes published work on the regression discontinuity design as well as ongoing work on the conjoint design and interviewer effects in lab-in-the-field and survey experiments.

+I received my PhD in Politics from Princeton University in August 2019.
 Prior to coming to Princeton, I earned an MPhil in International Relations from Cambridge University and worked in London for the Transnational Crisis Project.
 I completed my undergraduate education at the University of California, Irvine, where I received a B.A. in Political Science.
 My dissertation committee members are Kosuke Imai, Lucy Martin, Helen Milner, and Leonard Wantchekon.
 Please use the navigation bar at the top of this site to see my research, teaching experience and updated curriculum vitae.